eben-cobby/odin-landing-page/README.md

 -HTML markup and semantics for content structure

 -CSS for styling and layout

--Git version control for managing project changes and collaboration with others
+-Git version control for managing project changes

+-Github repository management

 # author
 Ebenezer Cobbinah